google/report2bq/appengine/README.md

     - Click `Save`
     ![](screenshots/2_IAP-configure.png)

-1. Allow the newly deployed appengine access to the project's OAuth.
+4. Allow the newly deployed appengine access to complete the OAuth authentication.
    - Go to the OAuth consent screen at APIs & Services > OAuth consent screen
-   - Add `<YOUR APPENGINE URL>` from step #3 to the list of Authorized Domains
+   - Add `<YOUR APPENGINE URL>/oauth-complete` and `<YOUR APPENGINE URL>` to the 'Authorized Redirect URIs'.
    - Save